 (a) When the material requested is currently being distributed as part of the public participation process such as a news release or public notice.

-(b) When the material requested has been distributed through mass mailing and is readily available to the Department at the time of request.
+(b) When the material requested has been distributed through mass mailing and is readily available to DEQ at the time of request.

 (c) When the records request is made by a local, state, or federal public/governmental entity or a representative of a public/governmental entity acting in a public function or capacity.
-Even if a person qualifies under this subsection, the Department may still charge for either record review or copying based on the following factors:
+Even if a person qualifies under this subsection, DEQ may still charge for either record review or copying based on the following factors:

-(A) Any financial hardship on the Department;
+(A) Any financial hardship on DEQ;

-(B) The extent of time, expense and interference with the Department's regular business;
+(B) The extent of time, expense and interference with DEQ's regular business;

 (C) The volume of the records requested; or